peerigon/scriptlint/README.md

 # scriptlint
-an enforcable script naming standard for package.json
+an enforceable script naming standard for package.json

 **TBC**